ERS-HCL/rest-yaml-test/README.md

 				   response:
 				     status: {$status} # assert that http response status is 200
 				     header: # add key value pairs to assert on header values
-				      content-type: {$contentType} #assert that content-type header is application/json
+				       content-type: {$contentType} #assert that content-type header value
 					 body:
                        asserts: # add multiple assert key value pairs -
                            jsonPath: args.foo # json path expression to be used to get value from response body
                            value: "v1,v2" # if the return value from json path is list of atomic values you can match them with comma separated values like this.

                         -
                            jsonPath: args # json path expression
                            match: strict # if the return value from json path is json then JsonAssert is used to match expected and actual values refer http://jsonassert.skyscreamer.org/cookbook.html
                            value: | # expected json value
                               {
                                 "foo": [
                                    "v1",